cvsandbox/ANNT/examples/fc_time_series/README.md

 This example demonstrates usage of fully connected ANN for time series prediction task.
 Taking [time series data sets](../data/time-series/), it trains neural network on a subset of the specified data and then uses the trained network to predict some of the data points, which were not included into the training.

+Suppose a data set with 100 values is provided, window size of 10 is used and 5 values need to be predicted.
+The last 5 values of the data set will not be used for training at all – those will be used only to compare with the final prediction.
+The remaining 95 values are then used to generate 85 training samples – 10 past values of time series as input and the next value as desired output.
+A network is then trained using those training samples.
+Finally, 10 values are taken from the data set, values 86 to 95 (indexing from 1) and the 96th value is predicted - was not part of training set.
+The input vector is then shifted and the just predicted value is appended - this is used to predict 97th value.
+The process is then repeated till the 100th value is predicted.

-By default, it starts with 2 layers ANN – 10 neurons in the hidden layer and 1 neuron in the output layer.
+By default, the example starts with 2 layers ANN – 10 neurons in the hidden layer and 1 neuron in the output layer.
 However, using command line options, it is possible to override default network architecture.

 ## Command line options
 Some of the useful command line options are: